Cracow Entry Requirements

 Documents to Have Ready

-Must be valid at least 3 months beyond date of departure from Schengen and issued within the last 10 years.
+must be valid 3 months beyond intended departure and issued within the last 10 years for non-EU travellers.

 Tips for Smooth Entry